opensuit-labs/zeet-cloud-aws/eks/k8s/README.md

 4. `CLUSTER_NAME`: The name of your EKS cluster
    - Example: `my-cluster`
-   - Description: The main domain name that your cluster will serve.
-Wildcard domains can also be used.
+   - Description: The unique identifier of your EKS cluster on AWS dashboard.

 5. `CLUSTER_DOMAIN`: The domain name for your Kubernetes cluster.
    - Example: `mycluster.example.com`